message/iata/AE.md

 - nationals of United Arab Emirates;
 - passengers younger than 12 years;
 - passengers with disabilities.
-12. Effective 22 April 2021, passengers entering Ras Al Khaimah (RKT) from India must have a printed negative COVID-19 PCR test taken at most 48 hours before departure of the last direct flight to United Arab Emirates.
+12. Passengers entering Ras Al Khaimah (RKT) from India must have a printed negative COVID-19 PCR test taken at most 48 hours before departure of the last direct flight to United Arab Emirates.
 The test result must be issued by an approved laboratory listed on <a href="https://screening.purehealth.ae/">https://screening.purehealth.ae</a> or a laboratory accredited by the departure country.
 The test result must also have a QR code.
 - This does not apply to:
 - nationals of United Arab Emirates;
 - passengers younger than 12 years;